kimhellbom/SF-Grunt/README.md

 Salesforce Grunt automated task runner.

-This Grunt task that will automatically compile your LESS files, concat all JavaScript code, include images and deploy it into Salesforce as one single resource.
+This Grunt build will compile your LESS files, concat all JavaScript code, include images and deploy it into Salesforce as one single resource.
 All with one command!

 Available commands:
 - `grunt default` (no deployment)